Seeking Mission-Driven Founders

-Better Ventures seeks outsized returns by backing founders on a mission to solve the world’s biggest problems.
-We back passionate entrepreneurs leveraging the tools and methodologies of the modern technology startup to address some of society's biggest challenges, from narrowing the opportunity gap to improving health outcomes to accelerating the transition to a sustainable economy.
-Given the magnitude of these problems and the enormous market opportunities they represent, we seek to back founders with the intellectual capacity and drive to build truly world-changing companies.
+Better Ventures backs mission-driven founders leveraging technology to solve the world’s biggest problems.
+We provide funding and support to early-stage companies harnessing innovations in software, data science, and the life sciences to address the challenges of our time, from narrowing the opportunity gap to improving healthcare to reversing climate change.
+Our companies are innovating in fundamental industries - work, education, health, water and agriculture - in ways that will generate big profits and produce measurable outcomes commensurate with the Sustainable Development Goals.
+Given the magnitude of these problems and the enormous market opportunities they represent, we seek founders with the intellectual capacity, technical expertise, and drive to build truly world-changing companies.

 Future of work

-Our core investment philosophy is that mission-driven startups outperform
+Our core investment thesis is that mission-driven startups outperform

 Rick thrives on helping startups succeed.
 He can often be found at the whiteboard working through business models, organization building, customer engagement metrics or product road maps.
 He has over a decade of technology and entrepreneurship experience at The Modem Shop (which he founded) and Kleiner Perkins-backed WineShopper.com (acquired by Wine.com) and corporate venture capital experience with Oracle and Sun Microsystems.
 He holds a BA from Trinity College and an MBA from the Amos Tuck School at Dartmouth College.
 Rick believes passionately that technology should be used to address the world's most important problems.
 He lives in Oakland, CA with his wife and two kids, is an avid cyclist and a craft beer enthusiast.